-Everyone wants to be Financially Wealthy including you, but do you know for that first you have to become Financially Healthy.
-People who don’t care of their physical health always have problem in later years similarly people who are not financially healthy never becomes financially wealthy.
+Everyone wants to be Financially Wealthy including you, but do you know that first, you have to become Financially Healthy.
+People who don’t care about their physical health always have a problem in later years similarly people who are not financially healthy never become financially wealthy.

-How many times it happens that you think that your finances will improve if you get a good raise in salary from current employer or change in job – just analyze your income in last 4-5 years.
-I believe in most of the case it would have been 50% high but does that significantly improved your finances?
-Now don’t say this is because inflation was so high in last couple of years.
-Inflation never asks you to buy latest gadgets or buying the stuff which you hardly need.
+How many times it happen that you think that your finances will improve if you get a good raise in salary from your current employer or change in the job – just analyze your income in the last 4-5 years.
+I believe in most of the cases it would have been 50% high but does that significantly improve your finances?
+Now don’t say this is because inflation was so high in the last couple of years.
+Inflation never asks you to buy the latest gadgets or buy the stuff which you hardly need.

-Albert Einstein said “Insanity is doing the same thing over and over again and expecting different results.”
-So are you done something different with your finance in last 5 years – if answer is NO, why you are expecting a different result?
+Albert Einstein said, “Insanity is doing the same thing over and over again and expecting different results.”
+So are you done something different with your finance in the last 5 years – if the answer is NO, why you are expecting a different result?

 How you can improve your financial health?

-With Technology, every day we are finding new ways to spend our money without realizing its long term impact.
-How many times it happens that people say I have sufficient balance on my credit card rather than saying that I have sufficient balance in my bank account.
+With Technology, every day we are finding new ways to spend our money without realizing its long-term impact.
+How many times does it happen that people say I have sufficient balance on my credit card rather than saying that I have sufficient balance in my bank account.

-If you don’t have budget how will you know how much is too much.
+If you don’t have a budget how will you know how much is too much?

 “I need it now” syndrome

-Biggest problem of not having budget is I NEED IT NOW.
-It’s good I NEED IT NOW, there is good discount I NEED IT NOW, my friend bought it I NEED IT NOW & story continues.
+The biggest problem of not having a budget is I NEED IT NOW.
+It’s good I NEED IT NOW, there is a good discount I NEED IT NOW, my friend bought it I NEED IT NOW & the story continues.
 Are you a kid??
 Don’t feel guilty you still have time to improve it.

 You should (not) learn from Global DEBT Crises

 The whole world is facing crises be it US or European nations.
 What’s the problem?
 Debt.
 What’s the Solution?
 Reducing Debt.
 What they are doing?
 Increasing debt.
-This same thing happen when individuals enter into debt trap – they take more loans to repay earlier loan.
+This same thing happens when individuals enter into a debt trap – they take more loans to repay the earlier loan.
 They don’t see that in the whole process they are increasing debt rather than decreasing it.
-Do you know US citizens were spending more than 110% of their earnings and now you know what is happening.
+Do you know US citizens were spending more than 110% of their earnings and now you know what is happening?

 Do you discuss your finances with your spouse?